Permanent WayOn this page

 Q. What sleeper spacings does IR use?

-Meter Gauge MG sections with heavy traffic have about 1583 sleepers per km (63cm spacing); MG branch lines have about 1332 sleepers per km (75cm spacing); and minor MG lines have around 1167 sleepers per km (86cm spacing).
+MG sections with heavy traffic had about 1583 sleepers per km (63cm spacing); branch lines had about 1332 sleepers per km (75cm spacing); and minor MG lines had around 1167 sleepers per km (86cm spacing).

-Narrow Gauge NG sections vary a lot, but the commonest spacing arrangement used on NG is 1122 sleepers per km (89cm spacing).
+NG sections varied (and continue to vary) a lot, but the commonest spacing is 11122 sleepers per km (89cm spacing).

 Q. What does the notation 'N+4' or 'M+3', etc., mean in describing sleeper densities?